A Gross--Kohnen--Zagier Type Theorem for Higher-Codimensional Heegner Cycles: Relations between CM Cycles

 We now explain why the condition of algebraicity of the automorphic form is required in the definition of principal $m$-divisors (both in Definition \ref{pringen} and in Definition \ref{prinmer}).
-One of the main properties of the automorphic form $\frac{i^{m}}{2}\Phi_{L,m,m,0}(v,F)$ in Theorem \ref{PhiLmm0} is its eigenvalue under the action of the Laplacian $\Delta_{m}^{G}$, which follows from the fact that $F=\delta_{1-\frac{b_{-}}{2}-m}^{m}f$ has a specific eigenvalue under the weight $1-\frac{b_{-}}{2}+m$ Laplacian on $\mathcal{H}$.
-This, in turn, is due to the observation that the initial modular form $f$ is weakly holomorphic hence harmonic.
-Thus, by taking $f$ to be any harmonic weak Maass form, the theta lift $\frac{i^{m}}{2}\Phi_{L,m,m,0}(v,F)$ for $F=\delta_{1-\frac{b_{-}}{2}-m}^{m}f$ has the same eigenvalue (hence in the case $b_{-}=1$ its image under $\delta_{2m}$ is again meromorphic).
-We now present briefly the properties of $\frac{i^{m}}{2}\Phi_{L,m,m,0}$ in this case, and explain why a ``careless'' definition of the principal $m$-divisors leads to trivial results.
+The eigenvalue of the function $\frac{i^{m}}{2}\Phi_{L,m,m,0}(v,F)$ from Theorem \ref{PhiLmm0} under the action of $\Delta_{m}^{G}$ is a consequence of the fact that $F=\delta_{1-\frac{b_{-}}{2}-m}^{m}f$ has a specific eigenvalue under the weight $1-\frac{b_{-}}{2}+m$ Laplacian on $\mathcal{H}$.
+Replacing the weakly holomorphic modular form $f$ by a harmonic weak Maa\ss\ form would yield $F=\delta_{1-\frac{b_{-}}{2}-m}^{m}f$ with the same eigenvalue.
+Hence $\frac{i^{m}}{2}\Phi_{L,m,m,0}(v,F)$ would have the same properties.
+For further details on harmonic weak Maa\ss\ forms we refer the reader to Section 3 of \cite{[BF]}.